MarthaBog/detective_game/Who_is_a_murder_SQL.md

 - crime_scene_report
 - solution

+## First step

-To see what kind of crime we have:
+To see what kind of crime we have, I'll use next command:

 ```sql
 SELECT DISTINCT type